thanasisvax/Bank-Marketing-Project/starter_files/README.md

 ### Step 2:

-In picture Step 2-1 it can be seen the registered dataset in AzureML studio which is the bank marketing dataset.
+In picture Step 2-1 it can be seen the registered dataset in AzureML studio which is the bank marketing dataset.</p>
 ![alt](https://github.com/thanasisvax/MLops-Operations/blob/master/starter_files/Pictures/Step%202-1.PNG)</p>